BlEmoRe/workshop/content/en/_index.md

 ## Training dataset released
 The training dataset for the BLEMORE challenge is now available on [zenodo](https://zenodo.org/records/15096942).
-Please feel free to contact us in case of any question concerning the dataset.
+Please feel free to contact us in case of any question concerning the dataset: petri.laukka@psyk.uu.se

 #### Acknowledgements
 The EmoRec EEG workshop is organized by the Horizon Europe  project GAIN funded by the European Union (GA no.101078950).